Matrix product state approach to lossy boson sampling and noisy IQP sampling

 \subsection{Multiphoton Fock boson sampling}

-We now generalize the MPS method for single-photon boson sampling to multiphoton Fock boson sampling.
-Suppose that for the first $N$ modes, the input is each $n$ photon Fock state, and the $M-N$ remaining modes are initialized in the vacuum state.
-The linear optical structure and the detectors are the same as in the previous boson sampling case.
-After bringing the noise to the front of the circuit as in Fig.~\ref{fig1:loss} and passing the input state through the photon loss channel with total transmission rate $\eta$, the lossy input state becomes~(see Fig.~\ref{fig3:BS_sampling})
+We next consider multiphoton Fock-state inputs.
+This provides the simplest extension of the single-photon boson sampling and illustrates that the decomposition-based MPS strategy is not restricted to the latter.
+Suppose that each of the first $N$ modes is prepared in an $\ell$-photon Fock state, with fixed $\ell$, while the remaining $M-N$ modes are initialized in the vacuum.
+The interferometer and the final photon-number-resolving measurement are the same as in the single-photon boson-sampling setup.